-- 24. In 1996, the condom industry stopped dusting condoms with talc due to the growing health concerns. - 25.
-In February of 2006, the International Association for the Research of Cancer (IARC) part of the World Health Organization published a paper whereby they classified perineal use of talc based body powder as a "Group 2B" human carcinogen.
+24. In 1996, the condom industry stopped dusting condoms with talc due to the growing health concerns.

+25. In February of 2006, the International Association for the Research of Cancer (IARC) part of the World Health Organization published a paper whereby they classified perineal use of talc based body powder as a "Group 2B" human carcinogen.
 IARC which is universally accepted as the international authority on cancer issues, concluded that studies from around the world consistently found an increased risk of ovarian cancer in women from perineal use of talc.
 IARC found that between 16-52% if women in the world were using talc to dust their perineum and found an increased risk of ovarian cancer in women talc users ranging from 30-60%.
 IARC concluded with this "Evaluation": "There is limited evidence in humans for the carcinogenicity of perineal use of talc-based body powder."
-By definition "Limited evidence of carcinogenicity" means "a positive association has been observed between exposure to the agent and cancer for which a causal interpretation is considered by the Working Group to be credible, but chance, bias or confounding could not be ruled out with reasonable confidence." - 26.
-In approximately 2006, the Canadian government under The Hazardous Products Act and associated Controlled Products Regulations classified tale as a "D2A," "very toxic," 51 "cancer causing" substance under its Workplace Hazardous Materials Information System (WHMIS).
-Asbestos is also classified as "D2A". - 27.
-In 2006, Imerys Talc began placing a warning on the Material Safety Data Sheets (MSDS) it provided to the Johnson & Johnson Defendants regarding the talc it sold to them to be used in the Products.
+By definition "Limited evidence of carcinogenicity" means "a positive association has been observed between exposure to the agent and cancer for which a causal interpretation is considered by the Working Group to be credible, but chance, bias or confounding could not be ruled out with reasonable confidence."

+26. In approximately 2006, the Canadian government under The Hazardous Products Act and associated Controlled Products Regulations classified talc as a "D2A," "very toxic," 51 "cancer causing" substance under its Workplace Hazardous Materials Information System (WHMIS).
+Asbestos is also classified as "D2A".

+27. In 2006, Imerys Talc began placing a warning on the Material Safety Data Sheets (MSDS) it provided to the Johnson & Johnson Defendants regarding the talc it sold to them to be used in the Products.
 These MSDSs not only provided the warning information about the IARC classification but also included warning information regarding "States Rights to Know" and warning information about the Canadian Government's "D2A" classification of talc as well.

-- 28. Defendants had a duty to know and warn about the hazards associated with the use of the Products. - 29.
-Defendants failed to inform customers and end users, including the Plaintiff, of the Products known catastrophic health hazard associated with the use of the Products. - 30.
-In addition, Defendants procured and disseminated false, misleading, and biased information regarding the safety of the Products to the public, including the Plaintiff, and used influence over governmental and regulatory bodies regarding talc. - B. Plaintiff's Use of the Products - 31.
-Plaintiff was born in 1970 and is a resident of Los Angeles, California. - 32.
-When Plaintiff was an infant, her mother applied Shower to Shower, and J&J Baby Powder to Plaintiff.
-As she grew up, and throughout her life, Plaintiff continued to use the Products daily. - 33.
-Plaintiff continued to use the Products following her initial diagnosis of ovarian cancer as she did not know, or have reason to know, normal use of the products could cause ovarian cancer. - 34.
-There was never any indication, on the Products, packaging or otherwise, that this normal use could and would cause Plaintiff to have developed or to develop ovarian cancer. - 35.
-Plaintiff was diagnosed with ovarian cancer. - 36.
-Plaintiff underwent chemotherapy, radiation therapy and surgery including her total abdominal hysterectomy, pelvic mass resection, omentectomy, bilateral pelvic lymph node dissection, bilateral periaortic lymph node dissection and pelvic washings.
+28. Defendants had a duty to know and warn about the hazards associated with the use of the Products.

+29. Defendants failed to inform customers and end users including the Plaintiff of the Products known catastrophic health hazard associated with the use of the Products.

+30. In addition, Defendants procured and disseminated false, misleading, and biased information regarding the safety of the Products to the public including the Plaintiff and used influence over governmental and regulatory bodies regarding talc.

+Plaintiff's Use of the Products

+31. Plaintiff was born on November 27, 1922, and is a resident of Solana Beach, California.
+32. When Plaintiff was an infant, her mother applied Shower to Shower, and J&J Baby Powder to Plaintiff.
+As she grew up, and throughout her life, Plaintiff continued to use the Products daily.